 I will walk in Gratitude.

 Gratitude.
 Tonight I choose to give thanks, this is part of my self care.
-Honoring the Great-Grandmothers, the Grandmothers and all the ancestor-midwives that have come before me.
-My current sister-midwives who walk the path now.
+Honoring the Great-Grandparents, the Grandparents and all the ancestor-midwives that have come before me.
+My current midwife colleagues who walk the path now.
 For the knowledge, skills and love that have been gathered and shared, passed down the line to me.
 I give thanks for all of this, this well of knowing that has allowed me to humbly intervene and step up when necessary to save lives.

 This path can sometimes be rocky and exhausting.
 I find myself feeling the weight heavily recently; the collected burden has piled up and my shoulders are slumping.
 Holding this space, holding the lives of the pregnant people and babies has made my hands calloused and sore.
 The emotions are causing my heart to weep and my soul to buckle.